steqeq/0000/docs/how-to/rocgdb.rst

   :keywords: AMD, ROCm, HIP, ROCgdb, performance, debugging

 *******************************************************************************
-ROCgdb
+ROCgdb debugger for Linux targets
 *******************************************************************************

 .. _rocgdb_introduction:
 Introduction
 ===============================================================================
-This document introduces ROCgdb, the AMD ROCm debugger for Linux targets.
+`ROCgdb <https://github.com/ROCm/ROCgdb>`_ is the AMD ROCm debugger for Linux targets.

 ROCgdb is an extension to GDB, the GNU Project debugger.
 The tool provides developers with a mechanism for debugging CUDA applications running on actual hardware.
-This enables developers to debug applications without the potential variations introduced by simulation and emulation environments.
-It is meant to present a seamless debugging environment that allows simultaneous debugging of both GPU and CPU code within the same application, just like programming in HIP is a seamless extension of C++ programming.
+This tool enables developers to debug applications without the potential variations introduced by simulation and emulation environments.
+It presents a seamless debugging environment that allows simultaneous GPU and CPU code debugging within the same application, just like programming in HIP, which is a seamless extension of C++ programming.
 The existing GDB debugging features are inherently present for debugging the host code, and additional features have been provided to support debugging ROCm device code.

 ROCgdb supports HIP kernel debugging.
-It allows the user to set breakpoints, to single-step ROCm applications, and also to inspect and modify the memory and variables of any given thread running on the hardware.
+It allows you to set breakpoints, single-step ROCm applications, and inspect and modify the memory and variables of any given thread running on the hardware.

 .. _rocgdb_installation:
 Installation